populationgenomics/team-docs/storage_policies/README.md

 - **Storage**: Standard Storage indefinitely.
 - **Access**: Everybody in the organisation has viewer permissions.

-### upload: `gs://cpg-<dataset>-upload`
+### upload: `gs://cpg-<dataset>-{main,test}-upload`

 - **Description**: Contains files uploaded from collaborators and sequencing providers, as a general staging area.
 - **Main use case**: Raw sequencing reads (e.g. CRAM files) and derived data from initial production pipelines: QC metrics including coverage results, additional outputs from variant callers (e.g. structural variants, repeat expansions, etc.), and GVCFs.
-An upload processor pipeline moves these files into the _archive_ and _main_ buckets in batches, creating new releases.
+After registration through the sample metadata server, uploads get moved from the _upload_ bucket to the _archive_ and _main_ buckets through the upload processor.
+Also used for uploads from collaborators, e.g. for rare disease samples for seqr that get processed by the seqr loading pipeline.
 - **Storage**: Standard Storage indefinitely, but cleared up regularly by the upload processor.
 - **Access**: Human users get viewer permissions, to inspect the files before e.g. moving a subset of the data to the _test_ bucket.
-Moving data from the _upload_ bucket to the _main_ bucket is restricted to service accounts that run workflows.
+Moving data from the _main-upload_ bucket to the _main_ bucket is restricted to service accounts that run workflows.
-  Sequencing providers have creator permissions, using a service account.
+  Sequencing providers have admin permissions (as composite uploads in GCP need to delete temporary files), using a service account.

 ### archive: `gs://cpg-<dataset>-archive`